nolanlawson/emoji-picker-element/README.md

 You can fetch the emoji JSON file from wherever you want.
 However, it's recommended that your server expose an `ETag` header – if so, `emoji-picker-element` can avoid re-downloading the entire JSON file over and over again.
 Instead, it will fire off a `HEAD` request and just check the `ETag`.

-If the server hosting the JSON file is not the same as the one containing the emoji picker, then cross-origin server will also need to expose `Access-Control-Allow-Origin: *` and `Access-Control-Allow-Headers: *`.
-(Note that `jsdelivr` already does this, which is why it is the default.)
+If the server hosting the JSON file is not the same as the one containing the emoji picker, then the cross-origin server will also need to expose `Access-Control-Allow-Origin: *` and `Access-Control-Allow-Headers: *`.
+(Note that `jsdelivr` already does this, which is partly why it is the default.)

-Unfortunately [Safari does not support `Access-Control-Allow-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers#Browser_compatibility), meaning that the `ETag` header will not be available cross-origin.
+Unfortunately [Safari does not currently support `Access-Control-Allow-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers#Browser_compatibility), meaning that the `ETag` header will not be available cross-origin.
 In that case, `emoji-picker-element` will fall back to the less performant option.
-If you want to avoid this, host the JSON on the same server as your web app.
+If you want to avoid this, host the JSON file on the same server as your web app.

 ### Offline-first